March 28-30, 2014

 Renowned the world over for its culinary reputation, New Orleans is the ideal place for staging a festival dedicated to "America's Hometown Eats."
 FoodFest de-emphasizes fast food served by franchise operations and haute cuisine specialties served by pricey, upscale restaurants.
 The festival prefers, instead, to feature "authentic regional American food;” food items eaten by the average person at generally affordable prices.

 Begun in 2009 as the New Orleans Roadfood Festival and held primarily on Royal Street in the French Quarter, the festival changed its name and location in its fifth year.
 Now known as FoodFest, it moved to the French Market in 2013 and expanded its range of offerings.

-The FoodFest is a joint venture of Roadfood.com and the New Orleans Convention Company.
-It was spun out of the website Roadfood.com, which was founded in 2000 by Stephen Rushmore and Jane and Michael Stern.
-For more information on the event, visit the festival's website at www.neworleansroadfoodfestival.com or call (504) 888-7608.
+FoodFest is a joint venture of Roadfood.com, founded in 2000 by Stephen Rushmore and Jane and Michael Stern, and the New Orleans Convention Company.
+For more information about the event, visit the Food Fest’s website or call (504) 888-7608.

 FoodFest weekend kicks off with “America's Hometown Sweets Opening Night” on Friday, March 28.
 The nation's best chocolates, cookies, candies, cakes, pies, and other delicious sweets will be offered at Café Reconcile from 8-10 p.m.

 The opening event gives guests an unprecedented opportunity to sample, compare and contrast regional taste in desserts and other tantalizing sweets.
 The Blue Plate Award will be presented to a chef who has made a unique contribution to America's regional food.

 Admission to this special, opening night party to benefit the Café Reconcile, a local nonprofit organization is $50 and can be purchased on the Roadfood website.